JocelynF4/Research-Paper-RAG/README.md

 ### The Problem

 Honestly, the idea for this came from a realistic potential frustration.
-In a circumstance where a job interview is coming up for a consumer insights role at a retail company, I would want to prepare the best I could by being able to talk about behavioral economics and shopper psychology.
-So, I want to be able to understand academic papers on things like consumer decision-making, stuff about choice overload, anchoring effects, and in-store nudge strategies.
-The problem was that the papers were very unreadable to me.
-Abstract jargon, lots of pages, statistical tables I didn't know how to interpret.
-I could skim them, but I couldn't actually extract the "so what" in a way I could talk about confidently in an interview.
+In a circumstance where a job interview is coming up, for example for a consumer insights role, I would want to prepare the best I could by being able to talk about topics such as shopper psychology.
+So, I woudl weant to do my reserach and be able to understand the relevant academic papers.
+The problem is that a lot of the academic papers/jounals are quite unreadable to me.
+There is a lot of experimental design jargon I dont understand spread over many pages, not to mention the statistical tables I don't know how to interpret.
+I could skim them, but I couldn't actually understand the "so what" in a way which I could talk about confidently in an interview.

-That's what this tool is trying to solve.
-The Research Paper Explainer lets you upload academic PDFs and ask questions about them in plain English.
-It pulls the most relevant parts of the paper and explains the findings in a way a non-expert can actually use.
-The target user is someone like me: a student, job seeker, or early-career professional who needs to understand research quickly without having a PhD in the field.
+That's the goal of this tool.
+This Research RAG lets you upload academic PDFs and ask questions about them in a way one can understand without having a PHD in the field.
+This could be useful for any job seeker out there.

-### What the AI Does
+### What the AI Does/Recommends

-The system uses a retrieval-augmented generation (RAG) approach.
-In simple terms:
+The system uses retrieval-augmented generation (RAG).
+This means it:

-- It breaks uploaded PDFs into smaller chunks of text
+- Breaks uploaded PDFs into chunks of text the AI can interpret semantically
 - When you ask a question, it finds the chunks most relevant to your question
 - It passes those chunks to a language model (GPT-4o-mini) along with a prompt that says: *explain this like the reader has no background in this field*
 - The answer comes back structured into: a recommendation, the evidence behind it, tradeoffs/limitations, a confidence level, and an override path if you disagree